 Although our initial reaction to the dwindling supply of tomatoes as fall quickly approaches might be to buy every last one at the store and enjoy it in the immediate future, it might not be the best way to make the most out of one of our favorite fruits.
-Turns out that with a bit of help from a centuries-old cooking technique called confit, we can preserve fruits or veggies well past their summertime prime.
+Turns out that with a bit of help from a centuries-old cooking technique called confit, we can preserve fruits or veggies and all of the garlic benefits we know and love well past its summertime prime.

 Confit comes from the French term “to preserve” and refers to the technique of slowly cooking foods in fat.
 This liquid submersion culinary method helps preserve the food for several months and can be applied to meats, fruits, or veggies.
 We're particularly partial to confit tomatoes and garlic, which are perfect for slathering over a slice of toasted baguette to enjoy with a glass of red wine.

 As mentioned, confit comes from the French word “confire,” which means to preserve.
 Centuries ago, when refrigeration was unavailable, this cooking method helped keep food by slowly cooking it in a liquid inhospitable to bacterial growth.
 Nowadays, it’s not only a great solution to enjoy seasonal produce well after they’re out of season but also a simple way to add loads of flavor to some of your favorite foods.

 Now, while confit might seem very similar to how you would fry a big batch of french fries—aka throwing them into a large vat of fat or oil—the trick is actually to regulate the temperature closely.
 When making any confit recipe, you’ll want to keep the temperature low at around 200 degrees Fahrenheit (or potentially even lower, depending on the recipe).
 Meanwhile, deep frying usually occurs at much higher temperatures, between 325 and 450 degrees Fahrenheit, which yields a much different result in terms of texture and flavor.